-Students utilizing this option must have a teaching certificate and two years of teaching experience on their official service record.
-If a student meets these criteria, he or she can make application to the Professional School Counselor Program during the first semester of course work.
+Students utilizing this option must have a valid teaching certificate at the time they submit their application to the Education Preparation Council.
+A student must have obtained two years of teaching experience on their official service record by the time they apply for school counselor certification, at the end of their last semester of enrollment.
+If a student meets these criteria, the student is required to submit an application to the Professional School Counselor Program during the first semester of course work.
 It is the student's responsibility to contact the department's School Counselor Coordinator to request the application.
 The Departmental office can give the student the School Counselor Coordinator's contact information (254-968-1688).
 The cost of applying to the Professional School Counselor Program is \$90 (\$35 application fee and a \$55 TEA Technology fee).
 The fees are automatically entered into the system by Tarleton's Certification Office and will be added to the student's Tarleton bill.